-I was recently thinking about how important it was to bring up a baby on the right foods and the positive impact it has on their later life.
-Then it started me thinking, what if the same applied to cats?
-If we feed our kittens with the best possible food then it might have the same positive impact as it does with us!
-It certainly wouldn’t hurt, so I started doing some research into what to feed kittens that are 8 weeks old.
+I was recently thinking about how important it is to raise a baby on the right foods and the positive impact it has on their later life.
+It started me thinking, the same applies to cats.
+If we feed our kittens the best possible food then it will have the same positive impact as it does on us!
+What should you feed kittens that are 8 weeks old?

 Other foods Your Kitten Can Try